HMS Dreadnought (Dreadnought-class submarine): Construction

 The submarine was approved for order by the UK Parliament in July 2016.
 Construction of Dreadnought began on 6 October 2016.
 In December 2021 it was announced that the submarine will feature Lockheed Martin navigation subsystems.
 Other systems will include a new Thales Sonar 2076 system.
 Much of the steel for the construction has been sourced from non-domestic sources.
 In March 2021, it was announced that construction of the submarine had been delayed due to the impact of the COVID-19 pandemic.
-In May 2022, it was announced that construction had entered 'phase three' and that on completion, the submarine will leave the shipyard in Barrow-in-Furness to begin sea trials.
+In May 2022, it was announced that construction had entered 'phase three' and that on completion, the submarine would leave the shipyard in Barrow-in-Furness to begin sea trials.

 On 14 December 2022, the pressure hull of the submarine was completed.
 On 29 December 2022, the 12 ballistic missile tubes of Dreadnought, along with 36 tubes for the others in her class arrived in the UK from the US.

+Her keel was formally laid by Sir Keir Starmer on 20 March 2025.